hoodiexxx/Myisekai/README.md

 # Myisekai
-It is a on-going JRPG game.
+It is an ongoing JRPG game.